 → Writing Prompt 6: Think about your favorite year of school.
 Explain why it was your favorite.

 → Writing Prompt 7: A classmate of yours had an accident on the playground during recess and had to be taken to the doctor’s office.
 Write 3 – 5 paragraphs for the principal explaining what you saw.
 Before you start to write, think about exactly where you were and when the accident took place.
 Think about the others who were involved in the accident.
-Consider (think about) any details that would be helpful in your report.
+Consider any details that would be helpful in your report.

 → Writing Prompt 8: Think about a time when you were proud of yourself.
 Write a letter to your pen pal in another country describing that time.